tw7613781/bitcoinWallet/README.md

 }
 ```

-pubKeys should be a compressed pubkey hex (66 length long) array and m should be less or equal to the pubKeys count
+pubKeys should be a compressed pubkey hex (66 length long) array and m should be less or equal to the pubKeys count.
+Each of pubkey should follow EC point rules.

 ```json
 {